NativeScript/docs-v7/navigation.md

     console.log("Page Loaded");
 }
 ```
+**Create page when executing business logic**

-Alternatively, you can create the page entirely in the code-behind file:
+You can create the page inside your business logic.

+To apply this approach, you need to create a function named `createPage` which will return an instance of your page.
+NativeScript considers `createPage` a factory function.

 ``` JavaScript
 var pagesModule = require("ui/page");
 var labelModule = require("ui/label");